spensersmith99/Google-Data-Analytics-Case-Study/README.md

 The goal of this case study was to analyze data from a bike share company called Cyclistic and help determine the best way for them to gain more monthly susbcribers.

-### Excel
+## Excel
 I began the project by downloading the relevant company data from the first quarter of 2019 into an Excel spreadsheet.
-First, I performed the following tasks in order to better understand the information contained in my dataset:
+I performed the following tasks in order to better understand the information contained in my dataset:
 * removed all duplicates and any blank or null values
 * sorted based on date of transaction (oldest to newest)
 * added trip duration and weekday columns